Sheffield District Railway: Sheffield District Railway authorised

-A Bill was deposited for the 1896 session of Parliament, this time successfully, and an Act of 4 August 1896 authorised the Sheffield District Railway.
+A bill was deposited for the 1896 session of Parliament, this time successfully, and an act of Parliament, the Sheffield District Railway Act 1896 (59 & 60 Vict. c. ccl) of 4 August 1896 authorised the Sheffield District Railway.
 This was to be a new line running from the LD&ECR at Spinkhill, on the (uncompleted) Beighton branch, to a new terminus at Attercliffe, in Sheffield.
 The line would running from Killamarsh through Hackenthorpe, Handsworth and Darnall to Attercliffe.
-The 1896 Act refused several spurs connecting to contiguous railways and requested running powers to the Sheffield MS&LR station.
+The Sheffield District Railway Act 1896 refused several spurs connecting to contiguous railways and requested running powers to the Sheffield MS&LR station.
 The company had an authorised capital of £400,000.
 The LD&ECR and the Great Eastern Railway supported the Sheffield District Railway financially and nominated Board members, and both companies would have running powers; the LD&ECR would work the line for 50% of the gross receipts.
 The Manchester, Sheffield and Lincolnshire Railway retitled itself "The Great Central Railway" from the first day of 1907.

-In the following session the Midland Railway promoted a line from Treeton on its North Midland Railway route to Brightside on its Rotherham main line, obtaining an Act on 6 August 1897 (for the Treeton & Brightside Railway).
+In the following session the Midland Railway promoted a line from Treeton on its North Midland Railway route to Brightside on its Rotherham main line, obtaining the Midland Railway Act 1897 (60 & 61 Vict. c. clxxxiii) on 6 August 1897 (for the Treeton and Brightside Railway).

 The Midland and the LD&ECR and the GER now negotiated a compromise combining the two schemes.
 This was that: